CuriousNikhil/compose-explode/README.md

 2. Copy paste the `explodeOnClick.kt` file in your compose project.
 3. That's it

 p.s.
 I'm too lazy to release this on maven.
-Please bare with me I'll do it soon.
+Please bear with me I'll do it soon.

 ## Usage